-Females should wear a one-piece swimming costume, preferably dark blue or black.
-Additional coverings for arms and legs may be worn if required by religious custom.
+Females should wear a one-piece swimming costume, Additional coverings for arms and legs may be worn if required by religious custom.
 Long hair should be tied back for safety and hygiene reasons.
-Males should wear appropriate swimming trunks which should be no longer than midthigh, preferably dark blue or black.
-If goggles or earplugs are required, the students should provide them.
+Males should wear appropriate swimming trunks which should be no longer than mid-thigh, If goggles or earplugs are required, the students should provide them.
 No jewelry of any kind is to be worn in the pool.